 Imagine if a million people would minimise their waste generation by even just a kilogram, it could make a huge difference already.
 Different creative recycling ideas are available on the internet for you to follow.
 Start recycling now to help save our resources and the environment.

 There was an increase of 2.8% in the overall landfilling rate in NSW.
 Sydney was responsible for the 993, 381 tonnes (51% of the NSW) of wastes ended up in landfills.

 Even though authorities have also launched the Waste Less, Recycle More Initiative, recyclable items are often dumped in landfills, especially bulk items.
 Heavy and large objects take too much space in the dumpsite.
 Moreover, other waste treatment processes can be quite expensive.
 So we can still maximise our landfills, you need to practise reducing and recycling wastes as much as possible.

 Waste management is everyone’s responsibility.
-Authorities are establishing the guidelines, but it is up to us on how we can manage and reduce our overall rubbish generation rate.
-Presented with the Sydney residential rubbish statistics in 2020, may we realise that we must act now to save our dying environment.
+Authorities are establishing the guidelines, but it is up to us how we can manage and reduce our overall rubbish generation rate.

-There are times when dealing with wastes can be quite a hassle.
+There are times when dealing with waste can be quite a hassle.
 Sorting and disposal require time and effort, especially if you decided to conduct an overall household cleanup.
 Let us do the heavy and dirty work for you!
-Here at Kurt’s Rubbish Removal, our expert removalists can segregate and get rid of your unwanted junks, fast and efficiently.
+Here at Kurt’s Rubbish Removal, our expert removalists can segregate and get rid of your unwanted junk, fast and efficiently.

 No job is too big or small for us.
-The moment you need help with your wastes, you can immediately call us.
-Equipped with the right tools, our friendly staff will be at your doorsteps within an hour after your call.
+The moment you need help with your junk, you can immediately call us.
+Equipped with the right tools, our friendly staff will be at your doorsteps within hours after your call.